Leveraging Teacher Incentives to Improve Student Performance and Reduce Dropout in Uganda

 Details of the intervention

 To address higher dropout rates in the year before the PLE exam, researchers evaluated the impact of a “Pay for Percentile” (PFP) teacher incentive program on student dropout, performance, and transition to secondary school in Uganda.
 The program rewards teachers based on how their students perform against comparable students from other schools.
-Among 302 rural government primary schools, researchers selected a random half to implement the new incentive program among math teachers in grade six classrooms.
+Among 302 rural government primary schools, researchers selected a random half to implement the new incentive program among math teachers in grade 6 classrooms.
+These schools were the intervention group.
 The other schools did not implement the program and formed the comparison group.

-Near the beginning of the 2016 school year as part of a baseline survey, researchers established leagues of students with similar baseline learning levels by administering a math exam to all students in grade six.
-The math exam covered material ranging from grade one through grade six.
+Near the beginning of the 2016 school year, researchers established leagues of students with similar baseline learning levels by administering a math exam to all students in grade 6.
+The math exam covered material from the Ugandan curriculum ranging from grade one through grade 6.
 Near the end of the year, students completed another exam with similar material coverage.
 Researchers gave each student a percentile rank based on performance relative to other students in their same league.

-Each grade 6 math teacher in the treatment schools received a bonus based on how well each student on his/her roster performed relative to other students with similar baseline scores from other schools.
-If a student was absent on the day of follow-up testing, that student received a score of zero, thus penalizing teachers when their students drop out or attend school infrequently.
+Each grade 6 math teacher in the intervention schools received a bonus based on how well each student on his/her roster performed relative to students from other schools within the same league.
+If a student was absent on the day of follow-up testing, that student received a score of zero, thus penalizing teachers when their students dropped out or attend school infrequently.

-This reward system incentivizes teachers to keep their students in school and to invest time and effort in all students, including lower-performing ones.
+This reward system aims to incentivize teachers to keep their students in school and to invest time and effort in all students, including lower-performing ones.

-Researchers conducted further follow-up surveys in 2017 to track student attendance rates, dropout rates, PLE registration rates, PLE assessment results, and secondary school enrollment rates.
+Researchers conducted further follow-up surveys in 2017 to track student attendance rates, dropout rates, PLE registration rates, PLE assessment results, and secondary school enrollment rate.

 Results and policy lessons

-The PFP teacher incentive program in rural Uganda improved teacher effort.
-In schools with math books, PFP improved student attendance and, for better performing students, improved test scores.
+The PFP program in rural Uganda improved teacher effort and reduced student dropout rates overall.
+In schools with math books, PFP produced large gains in student attendance and, for better-performing students, improved test scores.
 Meanwhile, in schools without math books, PFP did not improve attendance, achievement, or attainment among students.

 Teacher Effort:

-In both schools with and without math books, PFP improved teacher effort in regards to the number of days they were present over a five-day period and the number of hours per week they spent on preparing lessons and grading assignments.
-For example, teachers in the PFP group spent 16 more minutes grading assignments, a 12 percent increase relative to the comparison group.
+In both schools with and without math books, PFP teachers spent more time grading assignments.
+Teachers in the PFP group spent 16 more minutes per week grading assignments, a 12 percent increase relative to the comparison group.
+The impacts of PFP on teacher attendance and hours spent preparing lessons were also positive but not statistically significant.

 Student Attendance and Attainment:

-In schools with math books, the probability that students remained in their current school through the following school year increased by 7.0 percentage points, a 12 percent increase compared to 57 percent in comparison schools.
+However, this impact is driven by attendance gains in schools with math books.
+In these schools, the probability that students remained in their current school through the following school year increased by 7.0 percentage points, a 12 percent increase compared to 57 percent probability in comparison schools.

 In schools without math books, researchers found no evidence of improved attendance for any group of students.